siwei-io/siwei-io.github.io/ngql-tutorial/index.md

 > 题图版权：DALL·E Open-AI，[原图](./featured-image-raw.webp)
 >
-> Featured image was generated with key words: learning spells of the nebula magic, with DALL·E Open-AI.
+> The featured image was generated with keywords: learning spells of the nebula magic, with DALL·E Open-AI.